#59 LB · Cleveland Browns

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Winston Reid grades out as a middling LB for Cleveland Browns (C- Performance).
-That places him 215th of 338 graded linebackers.
-The money matches the play — the Contract Value Index lands at C, fairly priced.
+On the field, Winston Reid grades out as a shaky LB for Cleveland Browns (D+ Performance).
+That places him 239th of 338 graded linebackers.
+Against that production, his deal reads as fairly priced on the Contract Value Index (C) — the team is paying below what the play would command.
 The public read is very positive (A- Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | Tkl | Sacks | INT |